adamgilroy22/tribe/README.md

 ![screenshot](documentation/coolors.png)

-If you've used CSS `:root` variables, consider also including a code snippet here!

 I've used CSS `:root` variables to easily update the global colour scheme by changing only one value, instead of everywhere in the CSS file.

 ```css